-“I built a trellis to carry the water from the roof to my BlueBarrel System location.
-I thought the instructions with the RainKit were well written and easy to follow.
-I made one adjustment that I thought I would share: using a 2″ ABS drain pipe (pictured) to the barrels.
-A 2-1/4″ kitchen strainer fits perfectly between two MIP and FIP couplings.”
+"I built a trellis to carry the water from the roof to my BlueBarrel System location.
+The instructions with the RainKit were well written and easy to follow.
+I made one adjustment that I thought I would share: using a 2" ABS drain pipe (pictured) to the barrels.
+A 2-1/4" kitchen strainer fits perfectly between two MIP and FIP couplings."

 Leave it to our customers to come up with creative twists on the standard BlueBarrel Rainwater Catchment System design.
 One of the benefits of our multi-barrel design is that it’s all figured out from top to bottom, but also easy to customize to fit the particulars of any site.
 Thanks to Robert in San Luis Obispo, CA for sharing his solution for a custom downspout diverter.

-Before we dive in, let us note that our DIY RainKits (with all the parts for building your own BlueBarrel Rainwater Catchment System) come with a standard easy-install downspout diverter that balances inflow and overflow automatically.
+Before we dive in, let us note that our DIY RainKits (with all the parts for building your own BlueBarrel Rainwater Catchment System) come with a choice between three sizes for an easy-install downspout diverter that balances inflow and overflow automatically.
 In most cases, we recommend simply using the diverter provided.

 However in Robert’s case, he built an awning to collect rainwater and carry it to his barrels, which inspired him to create a custom downspout diverter solution for his inlet.